SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 = Which social media tags does this plugin use? =
 SEO 44 helps your content look great when shared on social media platforms.
 You can enable the automatic generation of **Open Graph** (og:) tags, which Facebook, LinkedIn, and Pinterest use, and **Twitter Card** meta tags for when your content appears on X (formerly Twitter).
 This ensures your posts have the correct title, description, and preview image when shared.

+Use the plugin's Google Tag Manager Integration to facilitate additional connections with soclal media platforms.
+Use the Organization Schema settings to associate all of your social media profiles with your website.

 = How are social media images handled? =
 The *featured image* of any post or page will automatically be used as the primary og:image and twitter:image tag.